 Pulsatile tinnitus can go away on its own; however, it may be caused by potentially dangerous conditions.
 Patients experiencing pulsatile tinnitus symptoms should undergo a thorough medical evaluation.
 Fortunately, pulsatile tinnitus can be successfully treated and cured once the underlying cause is identified and .

 Because tinnitus is so common, its onset and development are commonly studied.
-In order to better classify the onset of tinnitus—and consequently, identify the best tinnitus treatment—audiologists have distinguished multiple variations of tinnitus.
-One of the most common types of tinnitus, pulsatile tinnitus, affects about 5 million Americans with each passing year.
+To better classify the onset of tinnitus—and consequently, identify the best tinnitus treatment—audiologists have distinguished multiple variations of tinnitus.
+One of the most common types of tinnitus, pulsatile tinnitus, affects about 5 million Americans yearly.

 In this article, we will discuss everything you need to know about treating pulsatile tinnitus.
 By taking the time to understand pulsatile tinnitus and to distinguish it from the alternatives, you may be able to find the help you’ve long been looking for.

 Tinnitus, broadly speaking, is a medical symptom that causes people to hear external sounds, usually described as a ringing or buzzing.
 Pulsatile tinnitus is a specific type characterized by “rhythmic” sounds, often described as resembling a heartbeat or rhythmic “swooshing.”
 As is the case with all types of tinnitus, pulsatile tinnitus persists even when no external sound source is present.
 Learn more about the sounds of tinnitus here.